hbctraining/main/jobs/job_analyst_mp.md

 * Support selected research projects by analyzing high-throughput data with best practice approaches used in the Core, assessing new methods where appropriate
 * Document all work thoroughly, and provide clear, manuscript-level reports of analyses and results
 * Be responsible for good data management of your projects
-* Participate in Core meetings, liaising with collaborating researchers, and participate in developing manuscripts for publication (when the opportunity presents)
+* Participate in Core meetings, liaise with collaborating researchers, and participate in developing manuscripts for publication (when the opportunity presents)

 ### Required Qualifications
 * **Doctoral degree** in the biomedical sciences (e.g. molecular biology, cancer biology, biostatistics, computational biology, bioinformatics, etc.)
-* At least **2 years experience performing NGS analyses as a lead analyst**
+* At least 2 years experience performing HTS analyses as the lead analyst
-* **Experience teaching courses or workshops**
+* Teaching experience (courses or workshops)
 * Excellent written and spoken English
 * Programming and data skills
   * Knowledge of shell and high-performance computing
   * Knowledge of R or Python
-* Working knowledge of biology and genetics
-* Experience in **at least one** of the following NGS domains:
+* Experience in at least one of the following HTS domains:
   * Whole genome sequencing
   * Exome-seq
   * RNA-seq (bulk/single-cell)